Patients' Guide to Medical Marijuana Law in California

 Medical marijuana patients are not protected while on federal park land or forest land in California.
 CalNORML has received reports of campers and those driving through federal land who are searched, charged with federal possession statutes, and had their medicine confiscated.
 A California medical recommendation is not a defense in federal court to these charges.

-SHOULD I GET AN I.D.
+SHOULD I GET A STATE I.D.
 CARD?

 WHERE CAN I GET MEDICAL MARIJUANA?